euwbah/music-theory/general functional harmony 1.md

 The fact that the 'negative' transform of a C major scale taken about its root note can generate exactly the fifth mode of its natural minor with the root a fifth below (F minor/C phrygian, modern modal definition) is part of the leniency of the symmetrical 12-tone system.

-The general solution to negative harmony given is out of scope of this article, but to get started, the generalized conception would require:
+The general 'formula' of negative harmony given is out of scope of this article, but to get started, the generalized conception would require:

 - [Fokker periodicity blocks](https://en.wikipedia.org/wiki/Fokker_periodicity_block)
 - [Finite Abelian groups](https://groupprops.subwiki.org/wiki/Finite_abelian_group)
-- Solving of [simultaneous diophantines](https://en.wikipedia.org/wiki/Diophantine_equation#System_of_linear_Diophantine_equations), within a quotient subspace (that depends on the temperament) of the field R^n in p-limit harmony where p = nth prime.
+- Solving of [simultaneous diophantines](https://en.wikipedia.org/wiki/Diophantine_equation#System_of_linear_Diophantine_equations), within a quotient subspace (varying according to temperament) of the abelian number field Aⁿ in p-limit harmony where p = nth prime.

 ### (not free) Atonality

+> [Emancipation of the dissonance](https://en.wikipedia.org/wiki/Emancipation_of_the_dissonance): _These aren't dissonances, they're just complex consonances of the (2⁸²⁵⁸⁹⁹³³ − 1)th prime limit_

 To paraphrase Bernstein, the divided school of expressionists (Scriabin v.
 Schoenberg) had common ground in the search for greater expressive capability that is still contained within a formal system with structure.